microchip-pic-avr-examples/pic18f47q10-adc-computation-modes-mplab/README.md

 <!-- Please do not change this logo with link -->
 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Usage of PIC18-Q10 family 10-bit ADCC Computation modes for real-time sensing applications - MPLAB X Project
+# Usage of PIC18-Q10 family 10-bit ADCC Computation modes for real-time sensing applications

 The PIC18-Q10 family of devices are equipped with a 10-bit ADC with Computation (ADCC) automating Capacitive Voltage Divider (CVD) techniques for advanced touch sensing, averaging, filtering, oversampling and performing automatic threshold comparisons.